target/lorri/README.md

     # to prevent bootstrapping problems.
     use nix
 fi

+# source an additional user-specific .envrc in ./.envrc-local
+if [ -e .envrc-local ]; then
+   source .envrc-local
+fi
 ```

+Then add `./.envrc-local` to your `.gitignore` (or similar).

 This should make `lorri` users happy, while providing a graceful fallback
 to users who only have `nix` installed.

 ## Evaluator + watch design